FahadAdnan/Reddit-Adblock/README.md

 # Chrome-Extension-YoutubeDownloader

-A chrome extension that automatically downloads Youtube videos for you with the use of an external website.
+A chrome extension made to block ads and promoted posts on reddit, because they are pretty weird.

-Checks when a pages and links are loaded using Mutation Observers along with a variety of other tools.
+Uses mutation observers, and a background script to detect a dynamic changes (e.g AJAX) to re-inject ad-blocking code when a Reddit web page dynamically reloads.
+The content script does not check for dynamic reloading, so I made a background page to do check for when that occurs.

-Note: The chrome store REJECTED my extension as it breaks their downloading from youtube regulations.
+Note: The chrome store isnt yet ACCEPTED by the chrome store.
 So I made it possible for you to download it on your own.

 Steps to get UtubeDownloader: